romain-gilliotte/monitool-documentation/initial-project-configuration/recommended-order.md

 Once you are satisfied with the structure of your logical framework, [add the indicators](./indicators.md) that will be used to measure the progress of your project without worrying about how they will be computed.

 When adding an indicator, you will be asked to select a computation method.
-Leave the default value "It is not possible to compute this indicator" for now, as you will add the data sources later.
+Leave the default value `It is not possible to compute this indicator` for now, as you will add the data sources later.

 ## 4. Computing your first indicator